Padmanath Gohain Baruah

-Padmanath Gohain Baruah (1871–1946) was the first president of Asam Sahitya Sabha and a prominent name in the early part of modern Assamese literature.
+Padmanath Gohain Baruah (Note: পদ্মনাথ গোহাঞি বৰুৱা, /as/.) (পদ্মনাথ গোহাঞি বৰুৱা, /as/; 24 November 1871 – 21 April 1946) was the first president of Asam Sahitya Sabha and a prominent name in the early part of modern Assamese literature.
 He was a novelist, poet, dramatist of excellence, analyst and a thought provoking writer.
 Considering his towering personality and profound knowledge, he is regarded as the "Pitamaha" (great grandfather) in Assamese literary world.
 In recognition of his outstanding contributions to the Assamese literature and society, the British government gave him Raibahadur title, a rare honour conferred for the first time to an Assamese person.
 He was also the first literary pensioner of Assam.

 Early life

 Padmanath Gohain Baruah was born in 1871 at Nakari village in North Lakhimpur.
 He was first Ahom member of Assam Legislative council.
 He started schooling in a Bengali medium school at his birthplace.
 He went to Calcutta in the last part of the 19th century to pursue higher education.
 His voyage started off as he became an active member of Asomiya Bhasar Unnati Sadhini Sabha, established by a number of Assamese students for the uplifting of Assamese language and literature.
 However, Gohain Baruah could not complete his BA examination as he found Latin very difficult to master.
 In those days the Indian students were expected to study an ancient language for their BA course, and Padmanath, who had not learned Sanskrit in his Bangla medium school, had opted for Latin.
 Failing to complete his graduation, Padmanath started preparing for Bachelor of Law examination, but was barred from appearing in the exam for being underage.
 Thus, although he had failed to acquire a formal degree in Calcutta, his years there had a very formative influence upon him.
 It was there that he came into contact with the contemporary stalwarts of the Assamese literature like Gunabhiram Baruah, Hemchandra Goswami, his senior fellow student Lakshminath Bezbarua etc. Moreover, it was Calcutta that he was inspired with a sense of duty towards his nation.

 His return to his homeland witnessed his dedication for the noble cause of the uplift of his mother tongue and he went on to write a number of books in various styles and forms.